andrewjhnsn/Elk-Stack--Project-1/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.

--Jump-Box-Provisioner allows easy access and management of multiple macjones.
+Jump-Box-Provisioner allows easy access and management of multiple macjones.
 It also allows for multiple machines to be added when necessary without recreating a whole new network structure.
 It provides an extra layer of protection to your system.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the event logs and system system metrics.
 - Filebeat- watches for log files/locations and collects log events.